Getting A Home Loan

 Many people believe that VA guaranteed loans are less expensive.
 This is generally true if you plan to buy a home with little to zero down.
 But, if you plan to make a down payment of 10% or more you may want to compare costs with other loan plans.
 Make sure you are working with a lender who is qualified to determine which type of loan program is most cost effective for you.
 You should request a “Good Faith Estimate” for the various types of loans you are qualified for so that you can compare the costs and payments.
 The link I have provided is my personal recommendation for a local lender, or you can contact a lender of your choice.

 The following is what is typically required when applying for a home loan.
-I have also attached a Word copy of this checklist for your convenience.

 - W-2 forms for the past two years